 It is part of the Temeraire #4 series and is a alternative history, fantasy, military science fiction that was published by Del Rey Books on September 25, 2007 and has 404 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Mad Scientist’s Guide to World Domination, His Majesty's Dragon, Throne of Jade, Black Powder War, Victory of Eagles, Tongues of Serpents, Crucible of Gold, Blood of Tyrants
+Other books by this author which I have reviewed include The Mad Scientist’s Guide to World Domination, His Majesty's Dragon, Throne of Jade, Black Powder War, Victory of Eagles, Tongues of Serpents, Crucible of Gold, Blood of Tyrants

 Fourth in the Temeraire alternative historical military-fantasy series and revolving around a Chinese Celestial fighting dragon and his British partner, Captain Will Laurence, and using Laurence’s perspective with a third-person point-of-view.
 This story ranges from England to South Africa.

 The overall theme is one of equality — the lack of it for dragons.
 A lack that Temeraire is determined to repair.
 Novik makes good use of the “blindness” of the Admiralty to show us how poorly those in charge regard one of their greatest strengths in this war, just part of a minor theme of honor, which truly comes through at the end.

 I do love how his experiences in China changed Temeraire’s thinking — and Captain Laurence’s.
 Although, the captain is much more aware of the obstacles facing Temeraire.
 One of the reasons I adore this series is discovering what Temeraire does next to fulfill his dreams, lol.

 Novik also gains revenge for the North American continent and its Indians when the American dragon brings its germs to the Olde Worlde.
 Yet more revenge comes when Laurence and company don’t consider that the African natives might be more advanced than the Europeans had thought.
 History changes yet more when you learn what happens to the European colonies in Africa.